Military Intelligence

 • 1918

-• In the beginning of 1918, "the Mafiosi" established a wiretapping station near Prague and monitored the conversations on the telephone line between the Austrian Ministry of War and German General Staff.
+• In the beginning of 1918, "the Mafiosi" established a wiretapping station near Prague and monitored the conversations on the telephone lines between the Austrian Ministry of War and German General Staff.

 • 25 October 1919